-IMPORTANT WORKS OF ANGELICA KAUFFMANN
+IMPORTANT WORKS BY ANGELICA KAUFFMANN

-- •1753 aged 12, Self-portrait as a Singer with Sheet Music •1763-64 Bacchus and Ariadne - •1764 Portrait of David Garrick

-- •1764 Portrait of David Garrick •1764 Portrait of Johann Joachim Winckelmann •1765, aged 24, Hope La Peranza •1766 Augusta Friederike Luise with Prince Charles George Augustus (Royal Collection) •1766 Portrait with Prince George IV as the Genius of the Arts (Royal Collection) •1768 Penelope Taking Down the Bow of Ulysses (Saltram House) •1769 Hector Taking Leave of Andromache •1769 Venus Showing Aeneas and Achates the Way to Carthage

-- 1769 Achilles Discovered by Ulysses amongst the Daughters of Lycomedes 1770 Vortigern, King of Britain, Enamoured with Rowena at the Battle of Hengist, the Saxon General (Saltram House), 1770 Eleanora Sucking the Venom out of the Wound of her Husband, King Edward I - •1770 Inibaca Discovering Herself to Trenmor from James Macpherson's Ossian
+- .
+1753 aged 12, Self-portrait as a Singer with Sheet Music .
+1763-64 Bacchus and Ariadne .
+1764 Portrait of David Garrick .
+1764 Portrait of Johann Joachim Winckelmann .
+1765, aged 24, Hope La Peranza .
+1766 Augusta Friederike Luise with Prince Charles George Augustus (Royal Collection) .
+1766 Portrait with Prince George IV as the Genius of the Arts (Royal Collection) .
+1768 Penelope Taking Down the Bow of Ulysses (Saltram House) .
+1769 Penelope Taking Leave of Andromache .
+1769 Venus Showing Aeneas and Achates the Way to Carthage .
+1769 Venus Showing Aeneas and Achates the Way to Carthage .
+1769 Achilles Discovered by Ulysses amongst the Daughters of Lycomedes .
+1770 Vortigern, King of Britain, Enamoured with Rowena at the Battle of Hengist, the Saxon General (Saltram House), .
+1771 Eleanora Sucking the Venom out of the Wound of her Husband, King Edward I .
+1771 Inibaca Discovering Herself to Trenmor from James Macpherson's Ossian .
+1777 Poor Maria